neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 #### FILL\_OR\_KILL

-Fill-or-Kill limit orders are maker limit orders that either successfully swap 100% of the supplied `AmountIn` or return an error.
+Fill-or-Kill limit orders are taker limit orders that either successfully swap 100% of the supplied `AmountIn` or return an error.
 If there is insufficient liquidity to complete the trade at or above the supplied `LimitSellPrice` a Fill-or-Kill order will return an error of `ErrFoKLimitOrderNotFilled.`

 #### IMMEDIATE\_OR\_CANCEL